Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Numerical Experiments

+We applied \varMFA{} and \fullMFA{} to all four benchmark datasets, with component numbers ranging from $C=100$ to $800$ in steps of $100$, while fixing the hyperplane dimensionality to $H=5$.
+In addition to these hyperparameters, the v-MFA algorithm includes the variational hyperparameters $C'$ and $G$.
+While a precise definition of these variational hyperparameters is provided in \cref{sec:material_and_methods}, $S=C'G+1$ defines the size of the search spaces, which control the upper limit of joint probabilities evaluated per iteration by the \varMFA{} (with $S\leq C$).
+Consequently, these variational hyperparameters balance optimization quality and computational efficiency in the algorithm.

+We used the same variational hyperparameters ($C'=3$ and $G=15$) across all datasets and component numbers.
+For the effect of different hyperparameters on the results, we refer to the experiments in \cref{sec:quality}.
+The \varMFA{} and \fullMFA{} algorithms iterate (variational) EM updates until a convergence criterion is reached (see \cref{eq:convergence}).

-To quantify the scalability of \varMFA{} and \fullMFA{} with $C$, we fitted regressions of the form $f(C) = b \, C^a$.
-This corresponds to a linear function $\log\left(f(C)\right) = \tilde{b} + a \, \log\left(C\right)$ in log-log plots.
-Hence, the slopes of the straight lines in \cref{fig:scaling} provide the scaling exponent for $C$.
+The results of the scalability analysis are summarized in \cref{fig:scaling}.
+To quantify the scalability with $C$, we fitted regressions of the form $f(C) = b \, C^a$.
+This corresponds to linear functions $\log\left(f(C)\right) = \tilde{b} + a \, \log\left(C\right)$ in log-log plots.
+Hence, the slopes in \cref{fig:scaling} provide the scaling exponents for $C$.

-For \fullMFA{}, each iteration requires precisely $NC$ joint evaluations, hence $C$ joint evaluations per data point.
-Additionally, the number of iterations tends to increase slightly as the number of components $C$ increases, as also previously observed \cite[e.g.][]{HirschbergerEtAl2022}.
-Indeed, the expected outcome manifested as the number of joint evaluations per data point grows with a scaling exponent slightly above one for CIFAR-10, CelebA, and SVHN, indicating that \fullMFA{} scales slightly superlinearly with $C$, due to a slightly increasing number of iterations until convergence with more components.
-Conversely, for EMNIST, the exponent falls slightly below one, due to a slight decrease in the number of iterations for \fullMFA{} (as well as \varMFA{}) on this dataset.
+For \fullMFA{}, each iteration requires precisely $NC$ joint evaluations, i.e., $C$ evaluations per data point.
+The number of iterations tends to increase slightly with higher $C$, as also previously observed \cite[e.g.][]{HirschbergerEtAl2022}.
+This leads to a scaling exponent slightly above one for CIFAR-10, CelebA, and SVHN, indicating slightly superlinearly scaling with $C$.
+Conversely, for EMNIST, the exponent falls slightly below one, as \fullMFA{} (and \varMFA{}) required fewer iterations to converge with increasing $C$.